Hyd y Cwrs nodweddiadol

 How will I learn?

-This course is a one year full-time programme.
+This course is a one year full-time programme, but can be taken part-time.
 The academic year is divided into three semesters.
-In the first two semesters (September to May), you will study 120 credits of taught modules (six 20 credit modules).
+In the first two semesters, you will take the module of Legal Studies and at least three (and up to 5) other modules on human rights and humanitarian law, with the option of taking two modules from other legal disciplines, such as environmental law.
 These modules are delivered via seminars, with a strong emphasis placed on independent study.

-In the final semester (June-September), you will complete a 15,000-20,000 word dissertation, and arrange your level of contact time with your assigned dissertation supervisor.
+In the final semester (June-September), you will complete an extended dissertation, and arrange your level of contact time with your assigned dissertation supervisor.

 What will I learn?